Aaron HaglerAssistant Professor

 HIS 1123 World History from 1500

 HIS 3356 The Middle East

 HIS 4495 (Topics) The Victory of 'Surrender': The Rise and Expansion of Islam, 570-1517

 HIS 4495 (Topics) Invader Alert!

-"Sunnifying ʿAlī: Historiography and Notions of Rebellion in Ibn Kathīr’s Kitāb al-Bidāya wa-l-Nihāya," Der Islam (forthcoming, 2019 or 2020).
+"Sunnifying ʿAlī: Historiography and Notions of Rebellion in Ibn Kathīr’s Kitāb al-Bidāya wa-l-Nihāya," Der Islam (forthcoming, May 2020).

 "The Shapers of Memory: The Theatrics of Islamic Historiography," Mathal, vol. 5, no. 1 (2018), Article 3.

 "Unity through Omission: Literary Strategies of Recension in Ibn al-Athir's al-Kamil fi l-Ta'rih","Arabica, vol. 65, no. 3 (2018), 285-313."